 ONE-to-ONE or SMALL GROUPS

-Sessions are held at Highbury Park Music and at students’ houses in various areas of London.
+Sessions are held at Music Tree or at students’ houses in various areas of London.

 Our classes are structured following the main musical methodologies for the instrument approach (Kodaly, Gordon, Suzuki, Orff, Willems) and the latest research in neuroscience and music to create a path that follows the student’s needs and creativity.

 We also follow the preparation for exams and tests.

 Above all else during these early years, music is about fun, connection and expression.
 The key to any long term involvement in music is for a child to fall in love with an instrument on their own terms.
 These classes use games for rhythmic and melodic exercises with the aim of keeping the child engaged and curious.